Classic Works of Fine Art at the Manor

 At Serlachius Museum Gösta, manor’s collection hanging presents classics of the Golden Age of Finnish art and old European art as well as early Finnish Modernism.
 Also more recent treasures comprised in the collection of the Gösta Serlachius Fine Arts Foundation are on show.

-She show includes Anselm Kiefer’s Kalevala-themed work Väinämöinen Ilmarinen (2018) and Hugo Simberg’s Garland Bearer (1905) which is a sketch for the fresco at Tampere cathedral.
+Also on display are Anselm Kiefer’s Kalevala-themed work Väinämöinen Ilmarinen (2018), acquired by the Fine Arts Foundation, and Hugo Simberg’s The Garland Bearer (1905), which is a preliminary work for the fresco of Tampere Cathedral.

-Claude Monet’s painting Hay-Stack in the Evening Sun was transferrd to another exhibition hall together with works by two other French artists.
+Claude Monet’s painting A Haystack in the Evening Sun has been accompanied by works by two other French artists.
 Maurice Brianchon and Roland Oudot belong to the group of artists that the art critics have referred as ”painters of poetic reality”.

 Gösta Serlachius Fine Arts Foundation’s collection is one of the best private collections in Scandinavia.
 The foundations maintains two museums Gustaf and Gösta in the Art Town Mänttä-Vilppula located in Tampere Region, Finland.